How to Become a Nurse Practitioner

 GMercyU, Your Pathway to Success

-Students can start their educational journey toward licensure and practice in the nursing field at Gwynedd Mercy University.
+Students can start their educational journey toward licensure and practice in the nursing field at a top nurse practitioner school, like Gwynedd Mercy University.
 The programs and guidance available at this elite institution can provide real support for aspiring nurse practitioners in the modern educational environment.
-Contact our Admissions office today at 844-707-9064 or send an email to firstname.lastname@example.org to learn more about our nurse practitioner degree programs.
+Contact our Admissions office today at 844-707-9064 or send an email to email@example.com to learn more about our nurse practitioner degree programs.
 We look forward to the chance to help you achieve your career goals.